 The path begins at the Randa train station, where the "Europabrücke" signs point in the correct direction.
-Through larchwood forests and past the "Hohtschugga" viewing point, hikers reach the world-record holding "Charles Kuonen Suspension Bridge".
-At 494 m, it is the longest pedestrian suspension bridge in the world.
+Through larchwood forests and past the "Hohtschugga" viewing point, hikers reach the "Charles Kuonen Suspension Bridge".
+At 494 m, it is the longest pedestrian suspension bridge in the Alps.
 It takes almost 10 minutes to cross it and in the middle, swaying walkers are at the highest point: 85 m above the Grabengufer.
 After crossing, the path continues right back to Randa.
 As an option, one could make a detour to the Europa hut after the bridge.

 - Suitable for the entire family